Something in the Way She Moves

-"Something in the Way She Moves" is a song written by James Taylor that appeared on his 1968 debut album for Apple Records, James Taylor.
-It has also been covered by other artists, including Tom Rush and Harry Belafonte.
+"Something in the Way She Moves" is a song written by James Taylor that appeared on his 1968 eponymous debut album for Apple Records.
+The first version released was in April 1968 by Tom Rush on his album The Circle Game, before Taylor's later that year.
+The song has also been covered by other artists, including Bobbie Gentry and Harry Belafonte.
 The opening line inspired George Harrison to write the No. 1 Beatles' song "Something".
-According to James Taylor's stage banter at The Star in Frisco 31 July 2017, this was the song he played for Paul McCartney and George Harrison as an audition before signing with Apple Records.
+According to James Taylor's stage banter at The Star in Frisco on 31 July 2017, this was the song he played for Paul McCartney and George Harrison as an audition before signing with Apple Records.

 James Taylor version

 "Something in the Way She Moves" is a romantic song.
 Rolling Stone critic Jon Landau regards the song as being about "transcendence of a sort."
 Taylor plays the song accompanied only by acoustic guitar.

-Allmusic critic Lindsay Planer regards "Something in the Way She Moves" as one of the "notable inclusions" on the James Taylor album.
-Fellow Allmusic critic David R. Adler described it as "one of Taylor's finest melodies".
+AllMusic critic Lindsay Planer regards "Something in the Way She Moves" as one of the "notable inclusions" on the James Taylor album.
+Fellow AllMusic critic David R. Adler described it as "one of Taylor's finest melodies".
 Rolling Stone Album Guide critic Mark Coleman agrees that it is a "highlight" of James Taylor, describing the song as "winsome" and predicting the path Taylor would take in future recordings.
 Taylor biographer Timothy White describes it as being "unquestionably Taylor's finest performance" on James Taylor.
 White described it as "spare in presentation" and "poignant on its own elegant terms."
 Rolling Stone critic Jon Landau believes that the spare performance and Taylor's "restrained delivery" add to the song's power, as Taylor "lets the melody, lyric, guitar, and voice speak for themselves."
 Martin Charles Strong describes it as being a "memorable original" and one that "marked Taylor out as a kind of male Joni Mitchell, if not quite as adventurous."

-Taylor included "Something in the Way She Moves" on his 1976 Greatest Hits but, as with "Carolina in My Mind," also from James Taylor, he had to re-record the song due to rights issues.
-It was also included on the 2003 compilation album The Best of James Taylor. (although original pressings of that album contained a shortened version without harpsichord of the original Apple Records version).
+Taylor included "Something in the Way She Moves" on his 1976 Greatest Hits but, as with "Carolina in My Mind", also from James Taylor, he had to re-record the song due to rights issues.
+It was also included on the 2003 compilation album The Best of James Taylor (although original pressings of that album contained a shortened version without harpsichord of the original Apple Records version).
 A live version was included on Taylor's and Carole King's live album Live at the Troubadour.
 A solo live version leads off Taylor's album One Man Band.